BryanHogan/bryanhogan-blog-content/blog/dangers-of-ai.md

 ## Dependence and skill atrophy

-Used well, AI can raise the floor.
-Used mindlessly, it can lower the ceiling.
+AI can help us learn quicker, to produce better content more quickly.
+On the other hand, it can also be used as an alternative for thinking, used for filling the world with garbage.

 Many education systems have been outdated more than 50 years ago, and they aren't ready for this development as well.
 Many systems still reward output over process.
 Tech and "AI" literacy, how technology is changing our social interactions and the dangers this brings, is becoming more and more relevant, and is still missing fundamentally at most places.